rocky-linux/documentation/en/rocky/8/admin_guide/08-process.md

 An operating system consists of processes.
 These processes are executed in a specific order and are related to each other.
 There are two categories of processes, those focused on the user environment and those focused on the hardware environment.

 When a program runs, the system will create a process by placing the program data and code in memory and creating a **runtime stack**.
-A process is therefore an instance of a program with an associated processor environment (ordinal counter, registers, etc.) and memory environment.
+A process is therefore an instance of a program with an associated processor environment (ordinal counter, registers, etc...) and memory environment.

-Each process has :
+Each process has:

 * a _PID_ : _**P**rocess **ID**entifier_, a unique process identifier;
 * a _PPID_ : _**P**arent **P**rocess **ID**entifier_, unique identifier of parent process.